PipeItToDevNull/nginx-certbot/Readme.md

+# Nginx-Certbot
 This container is made from `python:3.11-alpine` with nginx and certbot.

 This container allows you to proxy hosts and obtain valid LetsEncrypt certificates with only a JSON string or hand written nginx configuration files.

+## Staging
-Staging: By default the container will fetch [staging](https://letsencrypt.org/docs/staging-environment/) certificates.
+By default the container will fetch [staging](https://letsencrypt.org/docs/staging-environment/) certificates.
 You must specify `-e PRODUCTION=true` to have the container obtain legitimate certificates.
-I recommend testing with `-e PRODUCTION=false` first to ensure your setup is working.
+I recommend explicitly testing with `-e PRODUCTION=false` first to ensure your setup is working.
 Testing via the production environment can result in rate limiting or temporary bans from LetsEncrypt servers.

-## Example
+## Example usage
 ### Simple proxying without pods
 ```bash
 podman network create proxy